parente/tott/doc/syllabus.rst

 You must review the materials I post on this site before each class session.
 I will briefly review what I post here, but I will assume you've read through it.
 I want you to spend as much time as possible in class using the tools, helping one another, and asking me questions, **not** listening to me as I flip through charts.

-You should also spend some time outside class researching tools on your own to share with us in class.
+You should also spend some time outside class researching tools on your own and sharing them in the class `Google+ community <TotT community>`_.

 In-Class
 ~~~~~~~~